-(3) Based on a closing price of \$26.26 per Subordinate Voting Share on the Nasdaq on December 29, 2023.
+Based on a closing price of \$26.26 per Subordinate Voting Share on the Nasdaq on December 29, 2023.
 The intrinsic value of PSUs for Mr. Fayer is nil considering the closing price of \$26.26 per Subordinate Voting Share on the Nasdaq on December 29, 2023 was below the share price hurdles triggering vesting of such PSUs granted under the Chief Executive Officer Performance Award.
-Such PSUs remain outstanding and will settle in shares subject to achievement of the applicable share hurdles on or no later than December 31, 2024.
+Such PSUs remain outstanding and will settle in shares triggering vesting of such PSOs granted under the Chief Executive Officer Performance Award.
+Such PSOs remain outstanding and win settle in shares subject to achievement of the applicable share hurdles on or no later than December 31, 2024.

-(4) The 143,775 RSUs for Mr. Schwartz, 201,358 RSUs for Mr. Ziv and 23,854 RSUs for Mr. Bindra (which include, in each case, Dividend Share Units accumulated thereon) are vested but remain outstanding as of December 31, 2023.
+The 143,775 RSUs for Mr. Schwartz, 201,358 RSUs for Mr. Ziv and 23,854 RSUs for Mr. Bindra (which include, in each case, Dividend Share Units accumulated thereon) are vested but remain outstanding as of December 31, 2023.
 The market value is calculated based on the closing price of \$26.26 per Subordinate Voting Share on the Nasdaq on December 29, 2023, the last trading day of 2023.